 For best results, the sauce needs to simmer for approximately 3 hours, so this recipe starts by making the sauce.
 While the sauce is simmering, you can make the meatballs.

 Whereas my tasty, no sugar added marinara sauce, uses crushed tomatoes, this tomato sauce uses a combination of tomato sauce and tomato paste.
-It’s still super easy to make and the flavor is enhanced by the addition of sautéed onion & garlic and meatballs cooked right in the sauce.
+It’s super easy to make and the flavor is enhanced by the addition of sautéed onion & garlic and the meatballs that are cooked right in the sauce.

 1. Prep.
 Dice the onion and garlic and get all of the other sauce ingredients ready-to-go!

 2. Sauté.
-In a large pot, sauté onions and garlic until softened and fragrant.
+In a large pot, heat olive oil and sauté the onions and garlic until softened and fragrant.

 3. Simmer.
-Add the rest of the ingredients, cover with a loose lid, and simmer on low for 3 hours, stirring occasionally.
+Add the tomato sauce, tomato paste, water, salt, ground black pepper, sugar, dried basil, and dried oregano.
+Cover with a loose lid, and simmer on low for 3 hours, stirring occasionally with a wooden spoon.

 How easy was that?!
 After the sauce has simmered for about 1 1/2 hours, it’s time to start prepping the meatballs!

 1. Prep.
-Combine all ingredients for the meatballs in a large bowl.
+Combine the ground pork, ground beef, breadcrumbs, grated parmesan cheese, eggs, onion, salt, garlic powder and black pepper in a large bowl.
 It’s a little messy, but I find the easiest way to get all of the ingredients fully incorporated is to use my hands to mix them up.
 Roll the meat mixture into meatballs.

 2. Simmer.
-Brown meatballs (on all sides) in a frying pan.
-You will not want meatballs to be completely cooked through, just browned around the outside.
-Add meatballs to simmering marinara sauce for the last hour of sauce cooking time.
+Brown meatballs (on all sides) in a frying pan over medium heat with olive oil.
+You do not want them to be completely cooked through, just browned around the outside.
+Now, add them to the simmering marinara sauce for the last hour of sauce cooking time.

-3. Cook pasta.
+3. Boil pasta.
 When everything is close to being done, get that pasta cooking.
 If you’re like me and always seem to have sticky pasta, give this video from Gordon Ramsey a watch.
-It’s a total game changer!!
+It’s a total game changer!

 4. Serve.
 Top a big bed of spaghetti with meatballs and sauce.
-And don’t forget the Parmesan cheese and garlic bread.
+And don’t forget to sprinkle on some extra Parmesan cheese and pair with some buttery garlic bread.
+You can also garnish with fresh herbs, like fresh basil leaves or fresh parsley.

 meatballs cooking in tomato sauce